novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-112.md

 Kim Ah-young, who was watching closely, found it amusing.

-His observational skills were so sharp that he would respond in a language the other person didn't understand.
+He showed his observational skills to see which language the other person doesn't understand, and repond in that.

-On the other hand, Lee Hyun-woo could understand all their languages, so,
+On the other hand, Lee Hyun-woo could understand all their languages, so, it was a pice of cake.

 'Wow, he's really amazing.'

-However, after the meeting when they went outside, Kim Ah-young looked apologetic.
+However, when they went outside after the meeting, Kim Ah-young looked apologetic.

 "Wasn't it uncomfortable?"

 "No, I was fine."

-He wasn't uncomfortable, just felt it was a waste of time.
+He wasn't uncomfortable, just felt it was all a waste of time.

 Lee Hyun-woo didn't bother to express this.